* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze risotto?

 Risotto is not the best dish to freeze.
-The rice can become a bit hard and the texture grainy.
-Any veggies you have in the risotto will also suffer.
+The rice can become hard with a grainy texture.
+Any vegetables you have in the risotto will also suffer.
 If you do decide to freeze the risotto, use it within one month.
 It will stay safe to eat beyond that, but its quality will deteriorate.

 How to freeze risotto: